ainame/p5-Test-More-Hooks/README.md

             my $actual = $subject->foo(1,2,3);
             is $actual, 10;
         };

+        subtest "given other argument" => sub {
+            my $actual = $subject->foo(4,5,6);
+            is $actual, 20;
         };
+    };

 # DESCRIPTION

 Test::More::Hooks is simply testing module.
 This provides only before/after hooks for Test::More::subtest based test cases.

+# FUNCTIONS

+## before BLOCK

+Test::More::Hooks export this function by default.
+If you given BLOCK for 'before' function, Test::More::Hooks would register this BLOCK with the 'before stack'.
+Then, it is executed before the process continue to each subtest blocks of same level variable scope.

+## after BLOCK

+Test::More::Hooks export this function by default.
+If you given BLOCK for 'after' function, Test::More::Hooks would register this BLOCK with the 'after stack'.
+Then, it is executed after the process go out each subtest blocks of same level variable scope.

 # LICENSE